neoforged/ModDevGradle/LEGACY.md

-# ModDevGradle Legacy Plugin
+# ModDevGradle Legacy Forge Plugin
-ModDevGradle has a secondary plugin (ID: `net.neoforged.moddevgradle.legacy`, released alongside the normal plugin with the same version) that adds support for developing mods against MinecraftForge and Vanilla Minecraft versions 1.17 up to 1.20.1.
+ModDevGradle has a secondary plugin (ID: `net.neoforged.moddev.legacyforge`, released alongside the normal plugin with the same version) that adds support for developing mods against MinecraftForge and Vanilla Minecraft versions 1.17 up to 1.20.1.

 The legacy plugin is an "addon" plugin, meaning it operates on top of the normal plugin.
 This means that the APIs normally used